Skip to main content

 Mondragó Natural Park beaches

-If you are prepared to travel a little further afield (and by that we mean you need a car or a boat), then you should head to Mondrago Natural Park.
-This area is protected from development and has a real 'back to nature' feel.
+If you're prepared to travel a little further afield (and by that we mean you need a car or a boat), then you should head to Mondrago Natural Park.
 There are two beaches here, S'Aramador and Cala Mondrago, both offering gorgeous soft white sand and an incredibly blue sea.
 They are linked by a paved promenade and you can find beach bars at both.
 Mondrago Natural Park also has several trails that you can explore on foot.

 The secluded cove

-To get away from the more touristy beaches try Cala Varques, a 90 metre long stretch of golden sandy beach favoured by locals.
-There’s no car park at the beach and you have to walk 15 minutes to access it but it’s well worth it for its picture postcard setting.
-There are no facilities here so make sure you bring your own provisions.
+To get away from the more touristy beaches try Cala Varques, a 90m long stretch of golden sandy beach favoured by locals.
+There’s no car park at the beach and you have to walk 15 minutes to access it, but it’s well worth it for its picture postcard setting.
+There are no facilities here so make sure you bring your own provisions and as always leave no trace!

 Things to do in Cala d'Or